 are authorized under Section 1936 of the California Civil Code and approved by legislation under Senate Bill 1510.
 The revenues collected have been used to plan and construct a consolidated rental car facility and related ground transportation system.
 The rental car agencies remit to the Airport Authority collection of the fee monthly.
 In January 2017 the fee was increased from \$7.50 to \$9.00 per day, up to five days for rental car transactions.
 This fee applies to transactions that originated at the Rental Car Center.
-For car rate was increased from \$2.17 to \$2.42 per day, up to five days for rental car transactions.
+For car 1990.
+The Airport Authority collects a \$4.50 PFC rental transactions of non-RCC tenants, the CFC rate was increased from \$2.17 to \$2.42 per day,

-QUIETER HOME PROGRAM includes sound attenuation construction improvements at all eligible single-family and multifamily dwellings with six or fewer units located in the Year 2000 65 dB Community Noise Equivalent Level contour.
+OUIETER HOME PROGRAM includes sound attenuation construction improvements at all eligible single-family and multifamily dwellings with six or fewer units located in the Year 2000 65 dB Community Noise Equivalent Level contour.
 The project is eligible for the Airport Improvement Program (AIP).
 From inception through the end of fiscal year 2017, the Airport Authority has spent \$191.9 million and received reimbursement for \$154.6 million.